Should I go to Graduate School?

 Things to Consider as you make your decision

 - Can I do what I want to do with the degree I already have?
 In some fields, a bachelor’s degree is enough to lay the groundwork for a satisfying career.
 Graduate school won’t necessarily lead to a better job.
 Talk with your advisor if you’re not sure about this one.

 - Will I have a better chance of getting into graduate school if I gain some work/field experience first?
-Some graduate programs (MBA and many PhD, for example) prefer that applicants have some amount of professional experience before seeking admission.
+Some graduate programs (MBA, M.Ed., and many PhD, for example) prefer that applicants have some amount of professional experience before seeking admission.

 - Can I afford it?
 Graduate school can be very expensive.
 Most graduate programs offer assistantships or other forms of financial aid, but there’s no guarantee that you’ll get it.
 You may graduate with considerable debt.

 - Am I willing (and able) to commit two to seven years to this undertaking?
 A master’s degree can generally be completed in two years or less, but a PhD can take 6-8 years (or longer!).
 This is a serious time commitment.
 Think about it.

 - The hidden costs of graduate school.
 Beyond tuition and fees, you will likely experience a loss of income.
 It is difficult to work and go to graduate school at the same time, and some programs actually require that you agree to NOT work outside the institution while you are a student.
 Most likely, if you work at all, it will be part-time.
 Part-time pay rarely covers full-time expenses such as rent, utilities, food, insurance, etc.